2ndSightLab/aws-scripts/README.md

 __Global Context__

+* Follow the instructions in this README for EVERY change.
 * All scripts adhere to the requirements in this README.md.
 * If a script-specifc README.md in the script folder for that script conflicts, this file takes precedence.
 * If there is a conflict, the user is notified when generating the script.